Davidthecoderme/CSI4107A1/README.md

 ## Names and Student Numbers

 Bruno Kazadi (300210848) <br>
-Bernardo Caiado () <br>
+Bernardo Caiado (300130165) <br>
 Jun Ning (300286811)

 ## Distribution of Work
 Bruno Kazadi
-- Step3 : Step 3 Retrieval and Ranking
+- Step3 : Retrieval and Ranking
--

 Bernardo Caiado
-- Stpe2 :
+- Stpe2 : Indexing
--

 Jun Ning
 - Step 1: Preprocessing
-- report

 ## **Overview**
 This assignment implements an Information Retrieval system for the SciFact dataset, focusing on both a traditional Vector Space Model (VSM) with TF–IDF and an advanced BM25 ranking approach.
 The system accepts a set of queries, identifies the most relevant documents using the inverted index, and ranks them based on similarity scores.
 Finally, the performance is evaluated using Mean Average Precision (MAP) and other metrics via the standard trec_eval tool.